Yenisei Kyrgyz: Language

 American Turkologist Michael Drompp notes that the connection between language and race is highly inconclusive and the physical appearance of the Kyrgyz is no more credible an indicator of non-Turkic origin than a few possibly non-Turkic words in their lexicon, whose presence can be explained through linguistic borrowing.
 Yenisei Kyrgyz inscriptions in the eighth century and later are written completely in the Turkic language and Tang Chinese sources clearly state that the Kyrgyz wrote and spoke a language identical to the Uyghurs.
 Drompp states that there is no reason to assume the Kyrgyz were non-Turkic in origin, although such a possibility cannot be discounted.

 According to Lee & Kuang, who cite Chinese historical descriptions as well as genetic data, the turcophone "Qirghiz" may have been of non-Turkic origin, and were later Turkified through inter-tribal marriage.
 The Kyrgyz were described in the You yang za zu by Duan Chengshi in the 9th century AD as people with yellow hair, green eyes, and red beards.
 According to Duan, the Kyrgyz were not of wolf descent, unlike the Turks, and were born in a cave north of Quman Mountain as the offspring of a god and a cow.
 The New Book of Tang (11th century) did not consider the Kyrgyz to be the same as the Tiele tribes but states that they had the same language and script as the Uyghurs.
 The New Book states that the Kyrgyz were "all tall and big and have red hair, white faces, and green eyes."
-They looked similar to the neighboring "Boma tribe" (Bila), who did not share the same language, implying that the Kyrgyz may have originally been a non-Turkic people.
+They looked similar to the neighboring "Boma tribe" (Basmyl), who did not share the same language, implying that the Kyrgyz may have originally been a non-Turkic people.
 Lee & Kuang consider the Kyrgyz to have been physically distinct from the "Kök Türks" because no similar description of their appearance exists while Ashina Simo's ancestry was called into question for his "Hu" Sogdian appearance.
 Gardizi believed the red hair and white skin of the Kyrgyz was explained by mixing with the "Saqlabs" (Slavs) while the New Book states that the Kyrgyz intermixed with the Dingling.

 Lifestyle

 The Yenisei Kyrgyz had a mixed economy based on traditional nomadic animal breeding (mostly horses and cattle) and agriculture.
 According to Chinese records, they grew Himalayan rye, barley, millet, and wheat.
 They were also skilled iron workers, jewelry makers, potters, and weavers.
 Their homes were traditional nomadic tents and, in the agricultural areas, wood and bark huts.
 Their farming settlements were protected by log palisades.
 The resources of their forested homeland (mainly fur) allowed the Yenisei Kyrgyz to become prosperous merchants as well.
-They maintained trading ties with China, Tibet, the Abbasid Caliphate of the Middle east, and many local tribes.
+They maintained trading ties with China, Tibet, the Abbasid Caliphate in the Middle east, and many local tribes.
 Kyrgyz horses were also renowned for their large size and speed.
 The tenth-century Persian text Hudud al-'alam described the Kirgiz as people who "venerate the Fire and burn the dead", and that they were nomads who hunted.